What does each star rating on an air conditioner mean?

 2. The energy efficiency rating (power input)

-What does each star mean?
+What exactly do the star ratings mean?

 One of the most important things to keep in mind while trying to understand what the star ratings mean is that the standard for awarding these ratings changes every year.
 The ‘Label’ period is mentioned on each AC or at least on the box of the AC.
 Each AC has a particular Energy Efficiency Ratio (EER).
 It is the ratio of the amount of heat removed in an hour to the power consumed in an hour.